Gavin Gunning: Dundee United

-Gunning made his return from injury on 17 August 2013, in a 1–1 draw against Hibernian.
-However, he was sent off along with Kevin Thomson in the 65th minutes after an off the ball incident between the pair following a foul by Gunning.
+Gunning returned from injury on 17 August 2013 in a 1–1 draw against Hibernian.
+However, he was sent off along with Kevin Thomson in the 65th-minute after an off the ball incident between the pair following a foul by Gunning.
 While Hibernian unsuccessfully appealed Thomson's red card, Dundee United decided not to appeal the red card shown to Gunning.
 On 4 September, Gunning was offered a three-match ban by the SFA after an incident involving Celtic's Virgil van Dijk, where he was alleged to have kicked out at his opponent.
-Dundee United appealed against the ban, but this was rejected by the SFA's judicial panel.
+Dundee United appealed the ban, but the SFA's judicial panel rejected this.
 Following this incident, Dundee United officials banned both the BBC and STV from further interviews with the club, feeling that the BBC's highlighting of the incident had led to the suspension.

 In December 2013, Gunning said that he was looking at signing a new contract with Dundee United.
 On 29 January 2014, Gunning suffered a knee injury during training.
 He made his return against Motherwell on 21 February, where he scored twice as Dundee United won 3–1.
 This was the start of a run of four goals in three games for Gunning as he followed up those two with a goal on 28 February, in a 3–1 win over Hibernian and then another one in the quarter-final of the Scottish Cup, in a 5–0 win over Inverness Caledonian Thistle on 9 March.
 In the Scottish Cup semi-final against Rangers, Gunning set up Dundee United's first goal, scored by Stuart Armstrong, in a 3–1 win.
-In the Scottish Cup Final, Gunning started at centre back, alongside Seán Dillon, as Dundee United lost 2–0 to St Johnstone at Celtic Park.
+In the Scottish Cup final, Gunning started at centre-back, alongside Seán Dillon, as Dundee United lost 2–0 to St Johnstone at Celtic Park.

 With his contract due to expire at the end of the 2013–14 season, Gunning was linked with a pre-contract move away from the club throughout the season, with Rangers amongst those mentioned, although Dundee United Manager Jackie McNamara said there had been no contact from them.
 In April, Gunning stated he would be willing to stay at the club, although he was uncertain about his future at Dundee United.
-After the Scottish Cup Final though, he said that he had probably played his last game for the club and that he would be leaving at the end of his contract.
+After the Scottish Cup final though, he said that he had probably played his last game for the club and that he would be leaving at the end of his contract.
 Dundee United confirmed on 4 June 2014, that Gunning had left the club at the end of his contract.